mmottl/pomap/README.md

                        (22,23)
 ```

-The elements of this example partial order structure are pairs of integers.
-We say that an element (a pair) is larger than another one if both of
-its integers are larger then the respective integers in the other pair.
-If both integers are smaller, then the pair is smaller, and if the two pairs
-contain equal elements, they are equal.
-If none of the above holds e.g. if
-the first element of the first pair is smaller than the corresponding one
-of the second pair and the second element of the first pair is greater than
-its corresponding element of the second pair, then we cannot say that either
-of the pairs is greater or smaller, i.e. the order is "unknown" (e.g. pairs
-(44,26) and (25,42)).

-Lines connecting elements indicate the order of the elements: the greater
-element is above the smaller element.
-Hasse-diagrams do not display the
-order if it is implied by transitivity.
-E.g. there is no separate line for
-the elements (89,73) and (25,42).
-If elements cannot be reached on lines
-without reversing direction, then they cannot be compared.
-E.g. the pair
-(93,21) is incomparable to all others whereas (44,26) cannot be compared to
-this latter pair and to (25,42) only.

-This library internally represents relations between known elements similar
-to Hasse-diagram.
-This allows you to easily reason about or quickly manipulate
-such structures.

-Sounds too mathematical so far?
-There are many uses for such a library!

-#### Application areas

-#####  Data-mining

-Concept lattices obey rules similar to partial orders and can also be handled
-using this library.
-E.g., you might have a big e-commerce site with lots
-of products.
-For marketing purposes it would be extremely useful to know
-product baskets that people frequently buy.
-This is equivalent to asking
-where in a Hasse-diagram such baskets might be placed.

-Or imagine you develop a medical system that automatically associates different
-mixes of medication with illnesses they effectively treat to support doctors
-in deciding on a therapy.
-This can all be addressed with concept lattices.

-##### Software engineering

-Refactoring software to reduce complexity is an important task for large
-software projects.
-If you have many different components that implement
-many different features, you might want to know whether there are groups
-of components that make use of specific features in other components.
-You could then find out whether the current form of abstraction exactly
-meets these dependencies, possibly learning that you should factor out a
-set of features in a separate module to reduce overall complexity.

-##### Databases

-Partial order structures represented by Hasse-diagrams can be used to
-optimize database queries on multi-valued attributes by providing better
-ways of indexing.

-##### General problem-solving

-For general problem-solving we often need at least to know whether some
-solution is better, equal to, worse or incomparable to another.
-Given a
-large number of known solutions, the partial order structure containing the
-elements can be used to draw conclusions about e.g. whether their particular
-form (syntax) implies anything about their position in the partial order
-(semantic aspect).

-#### What advantages does this particular library offer?

-##### Referential transparency

-The currently implemented functions all handle the data structure in a purely
-functional way.
-This allows you to hold several versions of a data structure
-in memory while benefiting from structure sharing.
-This makes backing out
-changes to the data structure efficient and straightforward and also allows
-you to use the library safely in a multi-threaded environment.

-##### Incremental updates

-Some algorithms only perform batch generation of Hasse-diagrams: once the
-diagram has been computed, one cannot use such algorithms to add further
-elements to it incrementally.
-This library can handle incremental updates
-(adding and removing of elements) fairly efficiently as required for
-online-problems.

-##### Efficiency

-Both time and memory consumption seem suitable for practical problems,
-even not so small ones.
-Building up the Hasse-diagram for 1000 elements of
-a moderately complex partial order should usually take less than a second
-with native code on modern machines.

-### Usage

-#### API-documentation

-Please refer to the API-documentation as programming reference, which
-is built during installation with `make doc`.
-It can also be found
+In this structure, pairs of integers are elements.
+A pair is larger if both
+integers are larger than those in another pair.
+If both are smaller, the
+pair is smaller.
+If pairs have equal elements, they are equal.
+If neither
+condition holds, the order is "unknown" (e.g., pairs (44,26) and (25,42)).

+Lines show order: the greater element appears above the smaller one.
+Hasse
+diagrams omit lines implied by transitivity.
+For example, there's no line
+between (89,73) and (25,42).
+If elements are unreachable without reversing
+direction, they are incomparable (e.g., (93,21) is incomparable to others).

+Internally, the library represents relations similarly to Hasse diagrams,
+enabling easy reasoning and quick manipulation.

+## Application Areas

+### Data Mining

+Concept lattices, which have a similar structure as partial orders, can be
+managed with this library.
+For instance, an e-commerce site could use it to
+identify frequently bought product baskets.

+### Databases

+Partial order structures can optimize database queries on multi-valued
+attributes by improving indexing.

+## Advantages of This Library

+### Referential Transparency

+Functions handle data structures purely functionally, allowing more than
+one version in memory with structure sharing.
+This makes reverting changes
+efficient and safe for multi-threaded environments.

+### Incremental Updates

+Unlike algorithms that generate Hasse diagrams in batches, this library
+supports efficient incremental updates, adding or removing elements as needed.

+### Efficiency

+Time and memory consumption are suitable for practical problems.
+Building a
+Hasse diagram for 1000 elements of moderate complexity typically takes less
+than a second on modern machines.

+## Usage

+## API Documentation

+Refer to the API documentation for programming reference, built during
+installation with `make doc`.
+The API documentation is also available
 [online](http://mmottl.github.io/pomap/api/pomap).

-#### Specification of the partial order relation
+## Specifying the Partial Order Relation

-All you need to provide is the function that computes the partial order
+Provide a function that computes the partial order relation between two
-relation between two elements.
-Take a look at the signature `PARTIAL_ORDER`
+elements.
+See the `PARTIAL_ORDER` signature in `lib/pomap_intf.ml`:
-in file `lib/pomap_intf.ml`:

 ```ocaml
 module type PARTIAL_ORDER = sig